Call to Action

 The city of Bridgeport has few places where youth and families can be together safely, outside of their home.
 At PT Barnum housing it is even more crucial they have this space.
 There are troubles between young people from different neighborhoods and this impacts the safety of everyone who lives in the various neighborhoods.
 Families, specifically PT Barnum Apartments, in the Black Rock area, need a community center where people can gather and be neighbors.

-- Review, implement, and provide resources for a comprehensive and effective parking policy, developed by residents back in September 2018, with the obligation to provide all needed financial and human resources—a working group of PT residents, partners, and PCC staff—to get started March 27, 2020.
+- REVIEW, implement, and provide resources for a comprehensive and effective parking policy, developed by residents back in September 2018, with the obligation to provide all needed financial resources and human capital — a working group of PT residents, partners, and PCC staff (at PT Barnum Apartments specifically).

-- Allow the Resident Council to do its work of representing Apartment residents’ perspective during Commissioner meetings.
-Permit PT Barnum Apartment residents and leadership access to policies and regulations which govern their lives.
+- ALLOW all Resident Councils to do their work of representing residents’ perspective during Commissioner meetings.
+Permit all residents and leadership access to policies and regulations which govern their lives.